 The Yamaha method of music education incorporates weekly group lessons designed to give students the best beginning possible for the development of basic music skills at any age level.
-The Piano Club, taught by Barbara Bolte, is specifically tailored to mature adult beginners, who will learn keyboard and ensemble skills through active music making in a social environment.
+The Piano Club, taught by Barbara Bolte, is specifically tailored to adult beginners, who will learn keyboard and ensemble skills through active music making in a social environment.
+Winter and Spring terms build progressively on what is covered in the Fall.

-Classes will take place on Thursdays from 12-1pm in the Keyboard Lab (Rm 229) of Harrison-LeCaine Hall of Queen’s University, on Bader Lane.
-The Piano Club runs in 3 progressive modules between September, 2012 – June, 2013.
+Classes will take place on Mondays from 5-6pm in the Keyboard Lab (Rm 229) of Harrison-LeCaine Hall of Queen’s University, on Bader Lane.
+The Piano Club runs in 3 progressive terms between September, 2013 – June, 2014.

 2) WHO CAN ATTEND